 Grill mats sit on the grill grates and catch anything that tries to fall on the fire.
 When nothing is falling on the fire, no flare-up happens.
 As simple as that.

-Because air provokes fire, choose an area that’s not windy.
+Air provokes fire, choose an area that’s not windy.
 Airflow can make your grill catch on fire that you are trying to avoid.
 If you are barbecuing indoors, it’s not a concern.

 Always cut the extra fat off your meat.
 Some meat comes with more fat than others.
 When you are grilling chicken, there’s a high chance that you’ll find fat with the meat.
-Cut off any extra meat that can melt and drip in the fire.
+Cut off any extra fat from meat that can melt and drip in the fire.

 As I said, rust can accumulate oil and fat.
 The cleaner your grill, the less likely it is to flare up.
 Make sure to keep your grill clean so it doesn’t rust.
-Not only rust but all kinds of dirt can attract oil and fat to the grill.
-A cleaner grill means less chance of fire.

 Always brush your grill grates after each use.
 Do it while it’s still hot or at least warm.
 By brushing your grill grates, you can ensure that the grates are clean and won’t attract any oil or fat from your food.